gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p4.md

 # Basics: Text

 Humans are pretty good at reading.
 Those that make the dashboards often lean toward terseness.
-In Part 2 we covered [Scale and Units](http://localhost:4000/observability/dashboards/practitioners-guide-to-system-dashboard-design-p2.html#scale-and-units).
+In [part 2](http://onemogin.com/observability/dashboards/practitioners-guide-to-system-dashboard-design-p2.html) we covered [Scale and Units](http://localhost:4000/observability/dashboards/practitioners-guide-to-system-dashboard-design-p2.html#scale-and-units).
 Labeling our data and considering the _form_ of that label can yield comprehension improvements.

-But let's not get too deep here.
-Label your damn charts better!
-There's no charge for letters.
+But let's not get too deep here: just label your damn charts better.
+There's no charge for letters!
 Imagine you're a new operator who's just been paged for the first time.
 What do you need to know?

 ![Comparison of charts with and without labels](/assets/images/dash-p4-text.png)
 <br>_The left chart has no effort.
 The right side has reasonable labels to help the user understand the context of the visualization._